 1. Install panels on both sides of roof up to the ridge, and install Z-closures.
 Trim ends of Z-closure to fit tightly to panel ribs.
-Use three low-profile pancake head wood grips to secure Z-closure to panel.
-Test-fit the endwall trim onto the Z-closure to locate position of Z-closures.
-Do not screw down the Z-closures until you are certain of their exact location.
+Use three hex-head 312 clip screws to secure Z-closure to panel.
+Z-closure fasteners must screw down into purlins.
 Use butyl tape on the underside of each Z-closure.
 Seal the vertical cut edges of the Z-closure with tube sealant.
 2. Snap ridge cap over Z-closures and pop-rivet to the Z-closures between the panel ribs.